mahasch/HackathonMicrosoft/README.md

 This allows users to focus on their work and stay on top of their tasks with ease and efficiency.
 Having a unified

 ## Application Tracker
+Introducing our Job Application Tracker, a sophisticated solution for managing applications.
+Powered by a robust .NET Web API backend and integrated with Azure OpenAI and Microsoft Graph, this platform sets a new standard in organizational efficiency and career advancement.

+The Application tracker harness Azure OpenAI's potential to generates schedules for interviews and assessments with details that can be easily adjusted for accuracy.
+This allows users to stay organized with structured application timelines as well being able track each application's progress effortlessly, from submission to interviews and assessments.

+Our intuitive interface provides a comprehensive overview of your entire job application journey.
+Escape email overload with our email grouping feature.
+The tracker organizes your inbox by company, autofills email addresses based on company names, and flags applications with unread emails.
+Effortlessly archive inactive applications, switch between display modes, and sort applications by differnt proiorities.
+Update interview and assessment details seamlessly through our intuitive interface using smart dropdown menus.

 ## Calendar
 he calendar interface offers a user-friendly and intuitive display of all scheduled events.
 It presents clickable tiles that reveal the events for a selected date when clicked upon.
 To add an event, users can easily access the "Add Event" button, triggering a pop-up form where they can input event details and submit it for inclusion in their calendar.
 Similarly, events can be effortlessly deleted using the designated delete button.